Jasnsb/BookRatingPrediction/report_JN_Goodreads.md

-Project : Book rating prediction model
+Project : Book rating prediction model.

-By Jason NSIMBA (jason.nsimba@edu.dsti.institute)
+By Jason NSIMBA (jason.nsimba@edu.dsti.institute).

+## Resume
 In this project, we worked with a dataset from Goodreads in order to set up an efficient prediction model for book rating.
 Before going on machine learning models which are future oriented, we decided to start with a short data analysis focused on the past and the present.
 Consequently, the project is subdivided in two parts : Data Analysis, and Prediction.

 ## Part I : Data Analysis